AT WSKG, TALK

 Although most radio listeners can get 91.7 across the county, Catlin said “we only have one translator in Cooperstown, and based on that survey, we decided we should keep the translator on WSKG.”

 And although you won’t be able to get WSQX over the radio, Catlin said that there are still ways to enjoy your favorite classical music 24 hours a day.
-“You can listen on our website or on Echo or Alexa smart speakers,” he said.
+“You can listen on our website or on Echo or Alexa smart speakers, or even through any set of bookshelf speakers you may have,” he said.
 “I got one for Christmas and I turned off my radio.
 That’s the best way to listen.”

 They are also in the process of developing a WSKG app.